Dynamic Values

 jwtClaims.subUser Id

-In addition to the keys above, custom claims on the JWT that are Strings will also be available.
+In addition to the values above, custom claims on the JWT that are Strings will also be available.
 They can be accessed as jwtClaims.custom-claim-key.

-Example of utilizing jwtClaims Dynamic keys in a flow condition:
+Example of utilizing jwtClaims Dynamic values in a flow condition:

 jwtClaims Example in Flow